emscripten-core/emscripten/site/source/docs/compiling/Deploying-Pages.rst

 - To serve gzip-compressed assets on a CDN, use a gzip compression tool and precompress asset files offline before uploading to the CDN.
 Some web servers support compressing files on the fly, but for static asset content, that should be avoided since it can be costly for the server CPU to keep recompressing the files.
 Adjust the configuration of the web server to host the precompressed files with the HTTP response header ``Content-Encoding: gzip``.
 This instructs web browsers that the downloaded content should be transparently uncompressed before handing the data off to the page itself.

 - WebAssembly has now shipped in `Firefox 52 and Chrome 57 <http://caniuse.com/#feat=wasm>`_.
-Emscripten also supports targeting WebAssembly, by using the ``-s BINARYEN=1`` linker flag.
+Emscripten also supports targeting WebAssembly, by using the ``-s WASM=1`` linker flag.
 WebAssembly is an evolution of asm.js, and if your project already successfully compiles to asm.js, it is likely to already work with WebAssembly as well.
-Compressed WebAssembly output files are on average 50-60% smaller than compressed asm.js files, so the benefit is large.
+Compressed WebAssembly output files can be around 20% smaller than compressed asm.js files, but for builds with debugging and profiling information, the difference can even be up to 50%, so the benefit is large.

 - Make sure that gzip compression does not confuse the MIME types that the assets are served with.
 All JavaScript files (precompressed or not) should be best served with the HTTP response header ``Content-Type: application/javascript``, and all asset files (``.data``, ``.mem``) should be served with the header ``Content-Type: application/octet-stream``.
 WebAssembly ``.wasm`` files should be served with ``Content-Type: application/wasm``.